 For the console builds it will be necessary to attach low-pass filters to the sound output pins (pins 32 & 34, GPIOs 27 & 28) and then connect the output from these to an amplifier.

-For the GUI builds, the VGA demo board includes the necessary post-processing, and an amplifier (or high impedance headphones) can be connected directly to the output sockets.
+The VGA demo board includes the necessary output filtering, and an amplifier (or high impedance headphones) can be connected directly to the output sockets.
+The defaulr build uses the PWM socket, but the DAC socket may be sellected as a compilation option.

 Depending upon the build used, serial devices may appear as as single /dev/uart